OscarW99/Genetic-Drift-Simulations/README.md

 The population size remains static at 100 after each generation.
 With each generation one allele from each random individual is combined with one allele from another random individual to create a new population of 100.
-As ‘aa’ is only 80% successful it means that in the new population only includes 80% of those created (so 1 in 5 of the aa ycreated are rejected and a new individual is created in its place.
+As ‘aa’ is only 80% successful it means that the new population only includes 80% of those created (so 1 in 5 of the 'aa's created are rejected and a new individual is created in its place.

 Computes 500 generations or until allele “a” disappears from the population.
 Draws a plot of ‘AA’, ‘Aa’, and ‘aa’.